Header image from Fox40 coverage of this story. This post was originally shared in August 2018. 4-minute read.

 “Until she handed the phone to Ivan and we spoke with him, we had no idea what was going on,” said Stacy Ohman, Crystal’s mom.
 “We had no idea where she was or anything.”

 Crisostomo stayed with the girl until police arrived and took her to the hospital.

 “Don’t worry,” Ivan told Crystal.
 “Nobody’s going to take you.
 I’m here for you.
 Don’t worry.”

 It’s unclear how Crystal was taken and who her captors were.
 Police worked to track down the traffickers, and Crystal went back home with her family.

 It’s becoming more and more possible for regular people to play an active role in the fight against sex trafficking and sexual exploitation.
 New technological developments and classic on-the-ground action are both important, but everyone’s involvement in making a dent on this issue is massively important.
 To help do our part, we’ve put together a list of ways that we can all be active participants in the global fight to end sex trafficking.

-The porn industry is tied inescapably to sex trafficking.
 Porn is a risk factor that has been connected to heavy involvement in sex trafficking, it normalizes the actions trafficking victims are forced into, it desensitizes victims of sex trafficking to those actions, and it’s used as “advertising” by pimps and traffickers.
-Clicking on, downloading, or viewing videos and images sends the message that we’re okay with sexual exploitation, and earns advertising dollars that fund increased trafficking and exploitation.
+Clicking on, downloading, or viewing these videos of trafficked and/or exploited individuals and images sends the message that sexual exploitation is okay, and even unintentional support by way of viewing and clicking nonconsensual pornographic content earns advertising dollars that fund increased trafficking and exploitation.

 But what about “mainstream” porn studios and porn sites—aren’t they completely separate from the sex trafficking issue?
 Great question, we’re glad you asked.